 The A and AAAA reverse types are a special case, we use these to create PTR records automatically

 The FTP Password is nothing to do with DNS, instead it sets the password on the domain if we are providing web services.

 txt records are a max of 255 characters in DNS.
-If you need to have longer than 255 characters, then on the control page you can quote separate sections, for example:
+If you need to have longer than 255 characters, then on the control page you can quote separate sections so that each quotes section is less than 256 characters long, for example:

 This is useful for long txt records, such as DKIM data, for example: